1949 Armistice Agreements: Violations

-Specific Incidents
+Specific incidents

-On 28–29 January 1953 Israeli military forces estimated at 120 to 150 men, using 2 in mortars, 3-inch mortars, PIAT weapons, bangalore torpedoes, machine-guns, grenades and small arms, crossed the demarcation line and attacked the Arab villages of Falameh and Rantis.
+On 28–29 January 1953 Israeli military forces estimated at 120 to 150 men, using 2 in mortars, 3-inch mortars, PIAT weapons, bangalore torpedoes, machine-guns, grenades and small arms, crossed the demarcation line and attacked the Arab villages of Falameh (Falāma, Falamya) and Rantis.
 At Falameh the mukhtar was killed, seven other villagers were wounded, and three houses were demolished.
 The attack lasted four and a half hours.
 Israel was condemned for this act by the Mixed Armistice Commission.

 22 April 1953, firing broke out at sunset within Jerusalem along the demarcation line on a length of about 4 kilometres.
 It lasted two hours, until the cease-fire arranged by United Nations observers came into effect.
 On the following day, there were isolated shots in the early morning and in the afternoon.
 There were twenty Jordanian casualties—ten killed and ten wounded.
 Six Israelis were wounded.
 The Jerusalem incident was investigated by United Nations observers.
 After studying the evidence collected, General Riley, in a report to the Security Council on the violation of the cease-fire [S/3607], stated that it appeared impossible to determine who fired the first shot.

 On 25, 26, and 27 May, the two parties submitted complaints alleging violation of the General Armistice Agreement by civilians and military personnel in the Al-Dawayima area.
 In an emergency meeting of the Mixed Armistice Commission, both parties agreed to a mixed investigation.
 United Nations observers accompanied the representatives to the demarcation line to establish the facts.
 Despite the cease-fire which had been previously arranged, heavy firing broke out during the investigation.
 Israel troops had fired across the demarcation line at Jordanians in Jordan territory in response to illegal border trespassing by Jordanian farmers and Israeli soldiers were suspected to have burned crops in Jordan territory.
 The origin of the incident was the illegal cultivation by Jordanians of land in Israel territory.
 Armed Jordanians had penetrated Israel territory to harvest crops, and other Jordanians had fired across the demarcation line to protect the harvesters.
 The Jordanian government took no action to encourage or prevent the actions taken, though later considerations were made.